Wandering continua for rational maps: Proof of Theorem

 Now suppose that $\pi(L)\subset\CC/\Lambda$ is an eventually periodic line with period $p\ge 1$.
-Then $\Theta(A^n(\pi(L)))$ are either bi-infinite geodesics or rays depending on whether $A^n(\pi(L))$ passes through a point in $Q$.
+Then $\Theta(A^n(\pi(L)))$ are either bi-infinite or one-side-infinite geodesics depending on whether $A^n(\pi(L))$ passes through a point in $Q$.
 Since $\rho^2$ is the identity, either they are disjoint and have the same period, or two of them coincide and the period is $p/2$.
 Let $E\subset\pi(L)$ be a wandering line segment.
-In the former case, $\Theta(E)$ is a simply-connected wandering continuum of $f$.
-In the latter case, there exists a line segment $E_0\subset E$ such that $\Theta(E_0)$ is a simply-connected wandering continuum of $f$.
+In the former case, $\Theta(E)$ is an always full wandering continuum of $f$.
+In the latter case, there exists a line segment $E_0\subset E$ such that $\Theta(E_0)$ is an always full wandering continuum for $f$.

 Guizhen Cui \\ Academy of Mathematics and Systems Science \\ Chinese Academy of Sciences, Beijing 100190 \\ P. R. China. \\ Email: gzcui@math.ac.cn